Travel Policies & Procedures

 Travelers are encouraged to use taxis and hotel shuttles instead of rental cars when expenses are expected to be below that of a rental car.
 Expenses for airport limousine vans, buses or taxis will be reimbursed only when original receipts are submitted with the Business & Travel Expense Report.

-The University will reimburse an individual for the cost of lodging based on an amount no greater than the single room rate.
+- Lodging: The University will reimburse an individual for the cost of lodging based on an amount no greater than the single room rate.
 Any incremental increase, for example deluxe, double, suite, and/or concierge-level room, will not be reimbursed.
 It is expected that the individual will secure lodging generally at no more than the mid-range rate for hotels in the particular city traveled to.
 The itemized hotel bill must be submitted showing the daily posting by the hotel.
 Credit card slips or statements, canceled checks, or other types of receipts will not be accepted.

-Employees will be reimbursed for actual expenditures for personal meals (breakfast, lunch, and dinner) while traveling on University-related business subject to any limitation placed on allowable expenditures within a specific department or area.
-Individuals should be conscious of cost, use good judgement, and avoid lavishness.
+Meals: Employees will be reimbursed for actual expenditures for personal meals (breakfast, lunch, and dinner) while traveling on University-related business subject to any limitation placed on allowable expenditures within a specific department or area.
+Individuals should be conscious of cost, use good judgment, and avoid lavishness.
 The supervisor or department head approving the expense report should review these costs for reasonableness.
 Meal expenses will not be reimbursed when meal service is provided by the commercial carrier or when meals are included in the registration fees of seminars, etc. The expense of one's meals, including gratuities, must be recorded and reported daily as breakfast, lunch, and dinner on the Business & Travel Expense Report.

 The IRS applies an "overnight" test to determine the treatment of meal costs as business expenses.
 The cost of meals on one-day business trips locally or away from home are not reimbursable if the trip does not require an overnight stay.